 Utility and Use Cases:

--The Bolton-Tremblay Index offers a range of applications that contribute to informed decision-making-
+-The Short-Term Index (STIX) offers a range of practical applications-

 - Other Market Breadth Indicators-